 Similar to data changes, a user can view comments by dimension intersections as well as priority, users, and keywords.

 The report on work status allows you to display the work status codes for a set of given criteria.
-You define “work states” (for example, Locked, Submitted, or Approved) so users can control input to specific data regions and input methods (for example, to prevent the Data Manager being used to update data).
+You define “work states” (for example, Locked, Submitted, or Approved) so users can control input to specific data regions and input methods (for example, to prevent the Data Manager is used to update data).
 You can filter the report to the specific region of the model for which you want the work state.
 The dimensions defined for Work Status is defined by an Administrator in Planning and Consolidations Administration under Features, Work Status.

 The administration activity audit records information on tasks performed in the system, for example, who is creating, changing, deleting models, dimensions, and security.